-So to answer the question of whether or not surrogacy is legal in Singapore, the answer is no. Not yet anyway.
+To answer the question of whether or not surrogacy in Singapore is legal, the answer is no.

 Why do people resort to surrogacy?

-For heterosexual couples, medical conditions that prevent conception or successful pregnancy are the most common reasons why they arrive at such decisions.
+For heterosexual couples that avail of this medical service, they may have medical conditions that prevent conception or successful pregnancy.
 Women who are beyond 35 years old also find it hard to get pregnant.

 Because of the reasons mentioned and many others, there’s an 89% increase in the number of babies born through surrogacy.

-For instance, couples hire a surrogate mother and register the child with them as their parents.
+For instance, there are cases where the child is brought to Singapore for the couple to adopt.
+In other cases, couples hire a surrogate mother from outside Singapore and register the child with them as their parents.
 This is easier for some considering there’s no adoption to deal with.

-However, it’s important that you take note of the fact that this is a case to case basis and the adoption will get more likely to be approved if you can attest to the fact that you’ve exhausted all means known but are still unable to conceive a child.
+However, take note that this is a case to case basis.
+The adoption will be more likely approved if you can attest that you’ve already exhausted all other means.

 Surrogacy is Time-consuming